1995 American League Division Series: Game 2

 In what was, at the time, the longest playoff game in terms of elapsed time, both teams battled back and forth.
 Andy Benes and Andy Pettitte started this classic playoff game.
 On the strength of a Vince Coleman home run, the Mariners jumped out in front in the third.
 With the game moving quickly, the Yankees responded with a Bernie Williams RBI double after Wade Boggs walked with two outs that tied the game in the fifth.
 Later, the Mariners would take their second lead of the night when Tino Martinez singled home Edgar Martínez, who doubled to lead off, in the top of the sixth.
 However, Benes allowed back-to-back homers to Rubén Sierra and Don Mattingly in the bottom half to end his night and put the Yankees up 3–2.
-However, the Mariners would reclaim the lead for the third time with a one-out double, subsequent single, RBI single by Luis Sojo, and sacrifice fly by Ken Griffey Jr. in the seventh, but Paul O'Neill's home run off of Norm Charlton tied the game in the bottom half of the seventh.
-The game moved to extra innings and in the 12th the Mariners recaptured the lead once more with a home run by Griffey off of John Wetteland, but, in the bottom of the inning, with two men on via two walks and two outs off of Tim Belcher, Rubén Sierra hit a double that just missed being a game-winning home run by a couple of feet, scoring Jorge Posada with the tying run, but Williams was thrown out at the plate, ending the inning and forcing a 13th inning.
-Finally, in the bottom of the 15th, Jim Leyritz ended the game with a two-run home run after a walk off of Belcher.
+However, the Mariners would reclaim the lead for the third time with a one-out double, subsequent single, RBI single by Luis Sojo, and sacrifice fly by Ken Griffey Jr. in the seventh, but Paul O'Neill's home run off Norm Charlton tied the game in the bottom half of the seventh.
+The game moved to extra innings and in the 12th the Mariners recaptured the lead once more with a home run by Griffey off John Wetteland, but, in the bottom of the inning, with two men on via two walks and two outs off Tim Belcher, Rubén Sierra hit a double that just missed being a game-winning home run by a couple of feet, scoring Jorge Posada with the tying run, but Williams was thrown out at the plate, ending the inning and forcing a 13th inning.
+Finally, in the bottom of the 15th, Jim Leyritz ended the game with a two-run home run after a walk off Belcher.

 The game, which began at 8:10 P.M.
 Wednesday night, ended at 1:22 A.M.
 Thursday morning.